ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_dap.rst

   ``questionnaire_id``
     A string containing the census Questionnaire ID ``response_id``
-    A string contining the RH response_id (a unique value used in part to generate a unique security key, unlikely to be required downstream)
+    A string contining the RH response_id (a unique value used in part to generate a unique security key, unlikely to be required downstream so confirm removal)
   ``started_at``
     The datetime of the first answer saved in a survey ``submitted_at``